sidharthpatel/Voice-Recognition-Application/README.md

 # Voice-Recognition-Application

 Voice-Recognition-Application is a human speech recognition application.
 It recognises human speech and converts it into text.
 This allows the user to then process the text into desired feature implementation.

+### Installation

+- `pip install SpeechRecognition` : library for dectecting speech recognition.
+SpeechRecognition library may have `pyaudio` dependency.
+Follow further steps to install the dependency successfully.
+  - `python -m pip install pipwin`
+  - `python -m pipwin install pyaudio`
+    _The above two commands should install the pyaudio module_
+- `pip install Tkinter` : library that presents a GUI for the speech recognition visually stimulating the experience of the app.
+- `pip install wikipedia`
+- `pip install webbrowser`
+- `pip install datetime`

 ### Features

 - [x] Start the application by greeting the user depending on the time through the datetime library.
 - [x] Detect speech and convert it into text for further processing commands by allowing the computer to read the reponse back to the user.
   - [x] Detect phrases such as `Search Wikipedia for Bill Gates` resulting in a wikipedia search.